bsherman/ublue-custom/README.md

 - Removes from the base image:
   - firefox
 - Adds the following packages to the base image:
-  - appimagelauncher (easily integrate AppImages)
   - evolution (needed to easily add CalDAV/CardDAV sources for Geary/Calendar)
-  - fira code font (and nerd font)
+  - jetbrains mono font (and nerd font)
   - inotify-tools
-  - moby-compose - free version of docker-compose
   - powertop
   - ratbagd (for Piper mouse management)
   - shotwell (the flatpak version crashes accessing USB)